simonw/datasette/docs/plugin_hooks.rst

 This is a very powerful hook.
 You can use it to manipulate the entire Datasette response, or even to configure new URL routes that will be handled by your own custom code.

-You can write your ASGI code directly against the low-level specification, or you can use the middleware utilites provided by an ASGI framework such as `Starlette <https://www.starlette.io/middleware/>`__.
+You can write your ASGI code directly against the low-level specification, or you can use the middleware utilities provided by an ASGI framework such as `Starlette <https://www.starlette.io/middleware/>`__.

 This example plugin adds a ``x-databases`` HTTP header listing the currently attached databases: